10. 28 Days (2000)

 4. A Time to Kill (1996)

-Our star is one of the top paid actresses in Hollywood.
-Ms. Bullock earns $10 million per movie, and it was money well spent in this racially tense drama.
+Our star is one of the highest paid actresses in Hollywood.
+The Fortis Films founder earns $10 million per movie, and it was money well spent in this racially tense drama.

 The only one that can keep Carl Lee from a life behind bars is his attorney Jake Brigance (Matthew McConaughey).
 But Jake does not accomplish the unlikely by himself.
 Ellen’s deep knowledge of the law and determination are pivotal.